Redeemer01/PCEX-Redeemer/README.md

 # PCEX-Redeemer
-ThisWelcome to the Redeemer Bot!
+Welcome to the Redeemer Bot!
 This application automates the process of redeeming codes from a Telegram group and submitting them on the PCEX website.
 Follow the steps below to set up and run the bot.
 # What You Need
 Before running the bot, ensure you have the following: